Kasakela chimpanzee community: Prof

 Prof (October 27, 1971 – 198?) was a male that survived to adulthood.
 He and Pom offered their little brother comfort following Passion's death.
 Prof and Pax associated closely for a number of years.
 Prof is deceased.

 Pax

 Pax (b.
 December 16, 1977) was Passion's last offspring.
 He was only four years old when he was orphaned.
-He had the support of an elder brother and sister, and had very few behavioral issues following his mother's death.
+He had the support of an elder brother and sister, and had very few behavioural issues following his mother's death.
 When Pax was very young, his mother was wounded in some type of conflict.
 Pax lost his testicles as a result of the conflict, which has affected his personality greatly.
 He is small for a male, doesn't compete in the male hierarchy, and is unable to reproduce.
 He also has been chosen by a couple of orphans as a companion.

 Pan

 Pan (October 17, 1978 – 1981) was the only known offspring of Pom.
-He was injured after being blow from a palm tree by a strong wind and died four days later.
+He was injured after being blown from a palm tree by a strong wind and died four days later.